Weardale Way Section 14 (Deptford to Roker)

 Description

-The Weardale Way however continues on, to the end of Marine Walk and Roker Ravine, the entrance to Roker Park.
+The Weardale Way however continues to the end of Marine Walk and Roker Ravine, the beach-front entrance to Roker Park.
 You can either use the steps to the promenade or continue into the park and wind your way back to the road.
-The Bede Memorial Cross stands elegantly by itself, a short distance further along the road approaching Seaburn where, by making your way down to the beach, you should be able to find the Cat and Dog Steps and the Cannonball Rocks.
+The Bede Memorial Cross stands stiffly aloof, on the headland, a short distance along the road towards Seaburn.
+This fine memorial of which there are similar examples elsewhere in the North-East marks the end (or beginning) of the Weardale Way.